Saturday 24th October 2020

 Tea, coffee and biscuits will be available all day, for a modest cost, but visitors will need to make their own arrangements for lunch.

 The organisers of this event are unable to predict in advance specific items that will be offered for sale, and they are unable to source items offered for sale on behalf of those who are unable to attend in person.
-Prospective purchasers are advised to arrive in the morning for the best bargains.
+Prospective purchasers are advised to arrive early for the best bargains.

 Photographs from previous sales events